Comparison of MD and DO in the United States: Student aptitude indicators

 MD students take United States Medical Licensing Examination (USMLE)'s series of three licensing exams during and after medical school.

 DO students are required to take the Comprehensive Osteopathic Medical Licensure Examination (COMLEX-USA) that is administered by the National Board of Osteopathic Medical Examiners (NBOME).
 This exam is a prerequisite for DO-associated residency programs, which are available in almost every specialty of medicine and surgery.
-DO medical students may also choose to sit for the USMLE if they wish to take an MD residency and about 48% take USMLE Step 1.
+DO medical students may also choose to sit for the USMLE if they wish to increase their competitiveness for residency and about 48% take USMLE Step 1.
 However, if they have taken COMLEX, it may or may not be needed, depending on the individual institution's program requirements.

 Residency

 Currently, the ACGME accredits all MD and DO residency programs, while previously the American Osteopathic Association (AOA) accredited all DO residency programs.
 Now all DO students apply to ACGME-accredited residency programs through the National Resident Matching Program (NRMP) rather than completing a DO residency.
 As of 2014, 54% of DOs in post-doctoral training are enrolled in an ACGME-accredited residency program and 46% are enrolled in an AOA-accredited residency program.

 Since 1981, a single residency training program can be dual-accredited by both the ACGME and the AOA.

 The number of dually accredited programs increased from 11% of all AOA approved residencies in 2006 to 14% in 2008, and then to 22% in 2010.
 In 2000, the AOA adopted a provision making it possible for a DO resident in any MD program to apply for osteopathic approval of their training.
 The topic of dual-accreditation is controversial.
 Opponents claim that by merging DO students into the "MD world", the unique quality of osteopathic philosophy will be lost.
 Supporters claim the programs are popular because of the higher prestige and higher resident reimbursement salaries associated with MD programs.

 Over five years starting in July 2015, the AOA, AACOM, and the ACGME will create a single, unified accreditation system for graduate medical education programs in the United States.
 This will ensure that all physicians trained in the U.S. will have the same graduate medical education accreditation, and as of June 30, 2020, the AOA will cease its accreditation functions.

 There are notable differences in the specialty choices of DOs and MDs.
 60% of DOs work in primary care specialties, compared to 35% of MDs.